Neutron-star seismology with realistic, finite-temperature nuclear matter: Thermodynamics and the equation of state

 Consider a small element of fluid in the neutron star from the point of view of a local inertial reference frame that moves along with the fluid. \footnote{The fluid element is small in the sense that its extensive variables are infinitesimal relative to their totals across the neutron star.} The thermodynamical state of the fluid parcel is fully characterised by its extensive variables---total energy $E$, entropy $S$, proper volume $V$ and particle numbers $\{ N_\text{x} \}$, where $\text{x}$ labels the particle species---and intensive variables---temperature $T$, pressure $p$ and particle chemical potentials $\{ \mu_\text{x} \}$.
 An infinitesimal change in the total energy $dE$ of the fluid element is related to variations in the other extensive variables $(dS, dV, \{ dN_\text{x} \})$ through the first law of thermodynamics.
 In the inertial frame, the first law can be expressed as \cite{2021LRR....24....3A}

 By virtue of the fluid forming an extensive system, we also have the corresponding Euler relation

 In order to make progress in describing a neutron star, we must depart from generality and make assumptions about the nuclear composition.
-For our purposes, we will assume the fluid comprises neutrons, protons and electrons, with respective particle numbers $\{ N_\text{n}, N_\text{p}, N_\text{e} \}$ and chemical potentials $\{ \mu_\text{n}, \mu_\text{p}, \mu_\text{e} \}$ in the fluid element.
-We also assume that the fluid parcel is charge neutral $N_\text{p} = N_\text{e}$ and contains the number of baryons $N_\text{b} = N_\text{n} + N_\text{p}$.
+For our purposes, we will assume the fluid comprises neutrons, protons and electrons, with respective particle numbers $\{ N_\text{n}, N_\text{p}, N_\text{e} \}$ and chemical potentials $\{ \mu_\text{n}, \mu_\text{p}, \mu_\text{e} \}$ in the fluid element. \footnote{Although muons are expected to be present in realistic neutron-star matter, we neglect them here since the nuclear-matter model we adopt later on only considers pure neutron-proton-electron matter.
+Including muons in the thermodynamics is, however, not difficult since they enter the problem in the same manner as the electrons.} We also assume that the fluid parcel is charge neutral $N_\text{p} = N_\text{e}$ and contains the number of baryons $N_\text{b} = N_\text{n} + N_\text{p}$.
 In the context of fluid dynamics, it is convenient to express the thermodynamics in terms of densities. \footnote{In doing so, we also reduce the number of independent variables by one.
 This is a generic feature of an extensive system.} Therefore, we write